Licensing, compliance and enforcement under the Gambling Act 2005

 Information and evidence

 All applicants are required to supply the Commission with sufficient and complete information to support their application, and in particular information that will enable an assessment of their suitability to be made.
 However, the Commission takes a risk based and proportionate approach to the amount and detail of information an applicant is required to provide.
-Guidance on the type of information required is included in the guidance notes that accompany the application form4.
+Guidance on the type of information required is included on our website and online application services.

 The Commission may also seek information or opinions from other sources where appropriate, or where its initial review has highlighted areas of concern.